corticometrics/fs-docker/readme.md

 Dockerfiles for FreeSurfer (work in progress)

-## fs-dev-xenial-build
+## The `fs-dev-xenial-build` container

-Dockerfile to build the dev branch of FreeSurfer based on Ubuntu 16.04.3 LTS (Xenial Xerus)
+The `fs-dev-xenial-build` container is used to build the dev branch of FreeSurfer and is based on Ubuntu 16.04.3 LTS (Xenial Xerus).
+It is build from the file `dockerfile.fs-dev-xenial-build`

 ### Pre-reqs
 - Install docker